 Here’s another where he’s having way too much fun with the Z. Wish I could get away with that sort of thing on comics logos!

 For the 1923 novel, Burrough’s ninth about the character, St. John came up with what I think is his best title yet.
-This is the largest picture I could find, but fear not, we’ll get a better look at this same design in a later chapter.
 Notice how the dagger-like vertical stroke of the T has grown in width and length, really anchoring the design of the word, which now has much more of a logo feel.
 It’s strong and iconic, just as the character is, and the elegantly curled banner adds even more stature and importance to the title, looking back to storybooks and manuscripts of old, suggesting grand battles on a field of valor.
 I like how St. John has joined all the letters after the T in TARZAN, adding to the “logo” feel.
 You might have thought someone would have said, “That’s it!
 Let’s use that on ALL the books!”
 But no one did, and St. John continued to come up with new ideas, though there were some repeats.

 Here’s one from a novel published in 1934 with a stencilled technique in the design.